 Dr. Templin’s research has focused on teacher socialization, and is grounded in organizational socialization theory, role theory, affective events theory, and teacher resilience.
 He is an author and editor/reviewer of numerous journal publications, book chapters and books.

-Tom has served in leadership roles and has presented scholarly papers for organizations including the National Academy of Kinesiology, American Kinesiology Association, American Alliance of Health, Physical Education, Recreation, and Dance (now Society of Health and Physical Educators–America), American Educational Research Association (AERA), and International Association for Physical Education in Higher Education (AIESEP).
-He is former President of the National Association for Sport and Physical Education (NASPE/AAHPERD) and championed national diversity initiatives during his term as President.
-He was recently elected President-Elect of the American Kinesiology Association and has received many honors including the McCloy Lecturer by the Research Consortium of the American Alliance of Health, Physical Education, Recreation, and Dance; the Scholar Award from the Special Interest Group on Learning and Instruction in Physical Education within the American Educational Research Association as well as the Curriculum and Instruction Honor Award from the Curriculum and Instruction Academy within NASPE (AAHPERD).
+Tom has served in leadership roles and has presented scholarly papers for organizations including the National Academy of Kinesiology, American Kinesiology Association, American Alliance of Health, Physical Education, Recreation, and Dance (now Society of Health and Physical Educators [SHAPE]–America), American Educational Research Association (AERA), and International Association for Physical Education in Higher Education (AIESEP).
+He is former president of the National Association for Sport and Physical Education (NASPE/AAHPERD) and championed national diversity initiatives during his term as President.
+He was president-elect of the American Kinesiology Association in 2016, becoming president in 2017.